 The Canon G1 X Mark III and the Olympus PEN-F both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the G1X Mark III and the PEN-F write their files to SDXC cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the G1X Mark III can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark III and the PEN-F are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the PEN-F does not have a direct predecessor.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.